-Filters based on IP or DNS rules control access to everything (good and bad) at the site.
-Because of the increased granularity of URL Reputation Filtering, users who want to override entries in the Threat DV URL Reputation Feed can create URL exceptions to blocked websites (users can create IP and DNS exceptions as well).
-However, IP and DNS rules supersede URL rules.
-So, for example, if you already set up a DNS rule to block www.mywebsite.com, a URL exception rule for www.mywebsite.com/exception would not be enforced because the DNS request occurs before the HTTP request.
-Even if the URL rule belongs to a higher-prioritized filter than the DNS rule, you would have to disable the DNS rule first for this URL exception to succeed.
+Filters based on IP or Domain name rules control access to everything (good and bad) at the site.
+Because of the increased granularity of URL Reputation Filtering, users who want to override entries in the Threat DV URL Reputation Feed can create URL exceptions to blocked websites (users can create IP and Domain name exceptions as well).
+However, IP and Domain name rules supersede URL rules.
+So, for example, if you already set up a Domain name rule to block www.mywebsite.com/exception would not be enforced because the Domain name request occurs before the HTTP request.
+Even if the URL rule belongs to a higher-prioritized filter than the Domain name rule, you would have to disable the Domain name rule first for this URL exception to succeed.